-- - The reason for the academic under-performance of an ELL student must not imply that he/ she needs an extra year to learn English or that it is due to the student's lack of English proficiency. - Establish lack of academic progress in reading, writing, mathematics, and science using a composite of indicators that includes, but is not limited to: grade level checklists, pre-tests and post-tests, CELLA results, alternate assessment results, previous academic records, diagnostic assessment in the home language, and any other appropriate indicator of academic progress. - The first PMP/ ELL committee meeting develops a Progress Monitoring Plan that includes a list of intensive remedial instructional strategies designed to assist the ELL student (NOTE: ESOL accommodations are not considered remedial strategies). - The second PMP committee meeting, with ESOL representation, is held within 18 weeks to review the effectiveness of the remedial strategies.
-If the ELL student does not make satisfactory progress, the curriculum may be suspended and intense remedial instruction in reading and/ or mathematics is provided based on the student's deficiencies. - If the ELL student still has not made satisfactory progress after implementing the Progress Monitoring Plan for at least 27 weeks, the ELL committee may recommend retention unless conditions exist such that retention would be more adverse for the student than promotion. - The ELL Committee may exempt ELL students from the retention provision.
-The ELL student may be recommended for promotion based on at least three (3) good cause considerations such as educational background, academic ability in home/ native language, receipt of two (2) years or less of instruction in an approved ESOL program, current academic progress corresponding to the language arts through ESOL manual, acculturation to new culture, home support, age appropriateness, and mobility.
+- English Language Learner students who are unable to demonstrate mastery in academic subject areas as described in the Student Progression Plan will be referred to a Progress Monitoring Plan / ELL committee.
+This committee will develop an PMP for the student in accordance with the following guidelines and procedures: - The reason for the academic under-performance of an ELL student must not imply that he/ she needs an extra year to learn English or that it is due to the student's lack of English proficiency. - Establish lack of academic progress in English Language Arts, mathematics, and science using a composite of indicators that includes, but is not limited to: grade level checklists, pre-tests and post-tests, ACCESS 2.0 results, alternate assessment results, previous academic records, diagnostic assessment in the home language, and any other appropriate indicator of academic progress. - The first PMP/ ELL committee meeting develops a Progress Monitoring Plan that includes a list of intensive remedial instructional strategies designed to assist the ELL student (NOTE: ESOL accommodations are not considered remedial strategies). - The second PMP committee meeting, with ESOL representation, is held within 18 weeks to review the effectiveness of the remedial strategies.
+If the ELL student does not make satisfactory progress, the curriculum may be suspended and intense remedial instruction in reading and/ or mathematics is provided based on the student's deficiencies. - If the ELL student still has not made satisfactory progress after implementing the Progress Monitoring Plan for at least 27 weeks, the ELL committee may recommend retention unless conditions exist such that retention would be more adverse for the student than promotion.

+The ELL Committee may exempt ELL students from the retention provision.
+The ELL student may be recommended for promotion based on at least three (3) good cause considerations: such as educational background, academic ability in home/ native language, receipt of two (2) years or less of instruction in an approved ESOL program (according to the date entered a U.S. school) current academic progress corresponding to the language arts through ESOL manual, acculturation to new culture, home support, age appropriateness, and mobility.